theujjwalsingh18/Elevates-Lab-Work/README.md

 ## 🙌 Acknowledgements

-Thanks to **Elevates** and the mentoring team for this opportunity and guidance throughout the internship period.
+Thanks to **Elevates Labs** and the mentoring team for this opportunity and guidance throughout the internship period.

 ---